Don Blankenship is running on Trumpism in West Virginia. The GOP is worried it will work.

 With that surge, Blankenship has found himself in the spotlight and the subject of considerable attacks.

-Donald Trump, Jr., the President's oldest son, has urged voters to reject him on Tuesday, while Morrisey has called the coal baron a "convicted criminal" as much as possible over the last three days.
+Donald Trump, Jr., the President's oldest son, has publicly come out against Blankenship, while Morrisey has called the coal baron a "convicted criminal" as much as possible over the last three days.
 Blankenship is a former CEO of Massey Energy who until recently was serving a yearlong sentence for a misdemeanor conviction over his involvement in the deadliest US mine explosion in four decades.

 Morrisey also released a 30-second robo call on Saturday that slammed Blankenship and accused him at a press conference on Sunday of flouting ethics rules.